 - Motivate and empower staff

-- Proper organization and pharmacy structure
+- Properly organization pharmacy structure

-Importance of cross-training
+Importance of Cross-Training

-Lack of cross-training can cause:
+Lack of cross-training may cause:

 - Setbacks and bottlenecks to pharmacy production